 The surname Barttolet was first found in Sussex, where "the head of this family, according to Dallaway, may be considered one of the most ancient proprietors of land residing upon this estate in this county.
 The first in the pedigree is Adam de Bartelott, said to be of Norman origin, father of John, who married Joan Stopham, coheiress of lands in the manor from whence the name is derived."

 Another reference claim "the Barttelots of Stopham have a tradition that they came into England at the Conquest, and settled at a place called La Ford, in that parish, in which they still reside."

 The church of Stopham contains a long series of the family's monuments.
 "The church is partly in the early and partly in the decorated English style, with a square tower; the pavement is almost entirely composed of large slabs of Sussex marble, inlaid with brass figures and memorials of the Barttelot family, and in the windows are representations of some of the Barttelots and Stophams in stained glass, said to have been removed from the ball windows of the old manor-house."

 Important Dates for the Barttolet family

 This web page shows only a small excerpt of our Barttolet research.
-Another 66 words (5 lines of text) covering the years 1069, 1944, 1566 and 1682 are included under the topic Early Barttolet History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Barttolet History in all our PDF Extended History products and printed products wherever possible.

 Barttolet Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Bartlett, Bartlet, Bartlette, Bartolet, Bartelot and many more.

 Early Notables of the Barttolet family (pre 1700)